thomasfinnegan14/web-homepage-template-1/README.md

 # web-homepage-template-1
 A very basic website homepage.

-The CSS takes advantage of flexbox in order to style the entire page.
+This page was created entirely using flexbox to show the clean and simply designs that can be created with it.

 Credit to The Odin Project for the project idea. https://www.theodinproject.com/about